authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Unlike the Assertion Record, BIMI header fields are case insensitive.

-The BIMI Selector Header {#bimi-selector}
+BIMI Selector {#bimi-selector}
 ----------------------

 BIMI DNS records are placed in \<selector\>._bimi.\<domain\>, and by default they are placed in default._bimi.\<domain\>.
 That is, for example.com, the default location for all BIMI lookups is default._bimi.example.com.
 However, a Domain Owner may specify the selector using the RFC 5322 header 'BIMI-Selector'.
 The BIMI-Selector header consists of key value pairs:

 v= Version (plain-text; REQUIRED).
 The version of BIMI, acceptable value is BIMIx, where 'x' is a digit ranging from 0-9.
-This field is not case-sensitive.
+The value of this tag MUST match precisely; if it does not or it is absent, the entire header MUST be ignored.
+It MUST be the first tag in the list.

   ABNF: